mollerse/frp-sbs/blogpost.md

 - Listing records in the collection
 - A way to filter the viewed records
 - Adding a new record to the collection
-- Informing the user wether the data entered is valid
+- Informing the user whether the data entered is valid
 - Sending the new record to the server for verification
 - Receiving the new record or an error from the server
 - Adding the new record to the viewed collection

 This looks like a fairly simple task.
-First, let us implement it with event driven programming, using the familiar jQuery liberary.
+First, let us implement it with event driven programming, using the familiar jQuery library.
 Let us also throw in some [LoDash](http://lodash.com/) to get some nice functional handling of collections.

 ## The Event Driven Implementation

-First thing we need is to fetch the record collection from the server when we load the page.
+The first thing we need to do is to fetch the record collection from the server when we load the page.
 We can do this using the excellent promise-based AJAX API in
 jQuery: